 My friends and I did ten senior pranks inspired by the ten plagues of Moses.
 For one prank, we created a mock-murder scene on the front steps of the school.

 Our best prank was when we hung a pirate flag on the school's bell tower.
 It was so high, the administration had to get a fire truck to take it down.

 New Found Glory

-One night, I went to a Blink 182 concert, but I had terrible seats.
-So, I jumped from a 30 foot balcony onto the floor was chased by security back stage until I was trapped in a dark room.
+One night, I went to a Blink 182 concert, but I had a terrible seat.
+So, I jumped from a 30 foot balcony onto the floor and was chased by security back stage until I was trapped in a dark room.

-When the lights came on, I was on the center of the stage of the opening act: New Found Glory.
-On the second song, they gave me a microphone and let them with them.
-After the song ended, several officers chased me into the crowed which started a riot.
+When the lights came on, I was in the center of the stage.
+The band playing was New Found Glory (opening for Blink).
+When they saw me on stage, they gave me a microphone and let me sing with them.
+After the song ended, several officers chased me into the crowed and beat me, which started a riot.
 There was blood everywhere.
-When security caught me, they dragged me off the property and beat me.
+When security caught me, they dragged me off the property and beat me again.

 Because of my fame, dating was difficult.
 There was no clear way of knowing if a person liked me for me or because I was popular.
-Also, expectations were high.
-I felt like the me-in-reality could never live up to the me-on-screen.
+Also, expectations were high, and I felt like I couldn't live up to what women thought I should be.

 By senior prom, I could not find a girl in my school that wanted me for me.
 Therefore, I visited a rival school and found my old friend Wendy (from the lunchbox puzzle).

 During class, I gave her cake and got the students to sing her happy birthday (even though it was not her birthday).
 After leaving, she found a hidden VHS inside the cake.
 On the video, I asked Wendy to prom.
 A few days later, Wendy responded by giving me a box of Cheerios.
 Inside the cheerios were letters that spelled the word YES.

 Wendy responded to my promposal by giving me a puzzle inside of a cheerios box.